Point

 Discovery beats generic premium language

 Strong brands help people find strains, categories, effects language, and nearby retailers quickly.
-They reduce confusion instead of assuming the product can sell itself.
+They reduce confusion and make the product easier to buy.

 Brand relevance